kleberrangel/tigerlinux.github.io/recipes/misc/ansible-tutorial/README.md

 Your new "site01.yml" playbook will execute all tasks/files/templates from the "common" role first, then "webserver" role second.

+Our web servers will have an index file, and, another html (http://SERVER/server-extra-info.html) showing the server FQDN and MAC address.

-Note that you can still extend this as much as you want and include other roles, with more and more variables, and even set your own variables at role creation.
+Note that you can still extend this as much as you want and include other roles, with more and more variables and modules, and even set your own variables at role creation inside the site01.yml file.

 ## Ok.. what now ??